Users, Roles & Permissions

 Workflows are a way to setup structured stages to content authoring and data management.
 They are created primarily with custom access permissions, but can be enhanced with email notifications, custom Interfaces as well as flows.
 Directus supports endlessly configurable workflows.

-To learn more, see our recipe on basic workflows.
+To learn more, see our recipe on Content Approval Workflows.